-Whether your status is veteran or active-duty military, we have graduate and undergraduate options to help you take charge of your transition to civilian life.
+Whether your status is veteran or active-duty military, we have graduate and undergraduate options to help you take charge of your transition to academic life.

 - Chapter 31 Veterans Affairs Vocational Rehabilitation